LetaoZhao/oDocs/Linux_Client/README.md

     ├── renderer.cpp
  ```

 The gantry itself contains an api for control explained below.
+For more comprehensive documentation, review `/reports/tosb789-final-report.pdf` appendix B.

 ### `gantry_config.h`
-Defines the physical properties of the gantry
+Defines the physical properties of the gantry.

 ### `gantry_interface.h`

 `GantryInterface()` constructs the gantry.
-Uses default `tty_USB0` object in `/dev` to do so.
+Uses default `tty_USB0` object in `/dev` for serial.

 `void process_message(const char *type, const char *message)` Called to process a received opentok signal defined by
 the protocol above